0xAX/linux-insides/interrupts/interrupts-4.md

 __do_page_fault(regs, error_code, address);
 ```

 The `__do_page_fault` is defined in the same source code file as `do_page_fault` - [arch/x86/mm/fault.c](https://github.com/torvalds/linux/blob/master/arch/x86/mm/fault.c).
-In the bingging of the `__do_page_fault` we check state of the [kmemcheck](https://www.kernel.org/doc/Documentation/kmemcheck.txt) checker.
+In the beginning of the `__do_page_fault` we check state of the [kmemcheck](https://www.kernel.org/doc/Documentation/kmemcheck.txt) checker.
 The `kmemcheck` detects warns about some uses of uninitialized memory.
 We need to check it because page fault can be caused by kmemcheck:

 ```C
 if (kmemcheck_active(regs))